Fairy Tales and the Psyche

 Describe the symbolism of characters and themes in the fairy tale The Girl Without Hands.

 Steven Galipeau, MA, MDiv is a Jungian Analyst in private practice in Woodland Hills and President and Executive Director of Coldwater Counseling Center in Studio City, a Jungian oriented sliding scale nonprofit.
 Steve is the author of The Journey of Luke Skywalker: An Analysis of Modern Myth and Symbol as well as articles and reviews on a variety of topics related to Analytical Psychology.
 He is a frequent lecturer at the C.G.
-Jung Institute of Los Angles and has been a guest speaker at the Orange County Jung Club several times in the past.
+Jung Institute of Los Angles and has been a guest speaker at the C.G.
+Jung Club of Orange County several times in the past.

 Pre-registration is REQUIRED.
 You will not be admitted to the Zoom session unless you have pre-registered.
 Use this link to pre-register for this program.
 After registering, you will receive a confirmation email containing information about joining the meeting.